Steve Lowery: Professional career

-Lowery has been featured in the top 50 of the Official World Golf Ranking.
-His best season on the PGA Tour was in 1994, when he finished 12th on the money list.
-He missed most of 2007 with a wrist injury.
+Lowery missed most of 2007 with a wrist injury.
 The PGA Tour granted him a partial exemption for the 2008 season.
 He needed to win more than $250,000 during his first eight starts in 2008 in order to re-gain his full exemption on the PGA Tour, but that became a moot point when he won the 2008 AT&T Pebble Beach National Pro-Am.
 The victory gave him a full two-year exemption.